Things to Do in the Huon Valley

 From Huonville the road follows the Huon River, once the lifeblood of the region, for some 20 kilometres south to Port Huon and then Geeveston where the river broadens before joining the sea.

 At Franklin, visit the fascinating Wooden Boat Centre and Boat Building School where shipwrights impart traditional skills to students from around the world.
-Over the road is Village Antiques of Franklin where you can wander through two stories of rooms filled with olden-day gems and ponder the lives of the people who once owned them.

 Continue on to Port Huon.
 The stretch between Franklin and Port Huon is one of the best you’ll find in Tasmania.
 If the weather is calm, the reflections in the Huon River are unsurpassed.
 Keep your eye out for roadside stalls on the way.